 Cloud-native app security platforms (CNAPP), are security and compliance tool that empowers the IT security team to deploy cloud native apps in public clouds.
 CNAPPs can use ML algorithms to cloud-based data to detect accounts with unusual permissions (an undetected attack path) and expose potential threats, including open source and host vulnerabilities.

-ML can also combine many different data points to tell rich stories about what’s going on in a network.
+Any machine learning development company can help businesses to combine many different data points to tell rich stories about what’s going on in a network.
 This is something that would take a human analyst weeks or days to discover.

 CSPM and CIEM tools